Archmonger/ServeStatic/docs/src/django-settings.md

 **Default:** `settings.py:DEBUG`

-Instead of only picking up files collected into `STATIC_ROOT`, find and serve files in their original directories using Django's "finders" API.
-This is useful in development where it matches the behaviour of the old `runserver` command.
-It's also possible to use this setting in production, avoiding the need to run the `collectstatic` command during the build, so long as you do not wish to use any of the caching and compression features provided by the storage backends.
+Find and serve files using Django's [`finders`](https://docs.djangoproject.com/en/stable/ref/contrib/staticfiles/#finders-module) API.
+It's possible to use this setting in production, but be mindful of the [`settings.py:STATICFILES_DIRS`](https://docs.djangoproject.com/en/stable/ref/settings/#staticfiles-dirs) and [`settings.py:STATICFILE_FINDERS`](https://docs.djangoproject.com/en/stable/ref/settings/#staticfiles-finders) settings.
+By default, the finders API only searches the `'static'` directory in each app, which are not the copies post-processed by ServeStatic.

 ---